Cooper Criswell

-Cooper Timothy Criswell (born July 24, 1996) is an American professional baseball pitcher for the Boston Red Sox of Major League Baseball (MLB).
-He has previously played in MLB for the Los Angeles Angels and Tampa Bay Rays.
+Cooper Timothy Criswell (born July 24, 1996) is an American professional baseball pitcher for the Seattle Mariners of Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Angels, Tampa Bay Rays, and Boston Red Sox.

 Early career

 Criswell grew up in Carrollton, Georgia and attended Carrollton High School.

 Criswell began his college baseball career at Southern Union State Community College.
-As a sophomore, he compiled a 10–1 win–loss record with a 2.54 earned run average (ERA) and committed to continue his college career at the University of North Carolina.
+As a sophomore, he compiled a 10–1 win–loss record with a 2.54 earned run average (ERA) then transferred to the University of North Carolina.
 In his lone season with the North Carolina Tar Heels, Criswell went 6–2 with a 2.99 ERA and 86 strikeouts in 75 1/3 innings pitched.
-On April 11, 2018, Criswell was named the Golden Spikes Award Gold Standard Performance of the Week by USA Baseball after his 13 strikeout performance against University of Miami.
-The 13 strikeouts were the most ever by a relief pitcher during the Mike Fox era.
+On April 11, 2018, Criswell was named the Golden Spikes Award Gold Standard Performance of the Week by USA Baseball after his 13-strikeout performance against University of Miami.
+The 13 strikeouts were the most ever by a relief pitcher under coach Mike Fox.

 Professional career

 Los Angeles Angels

 The Los Angeles Angels selected Criswell in the 13th round of the 2018 Major League Baseball draft.
 He began his professional career the following year with the Inland Empire 66ers of the High-A California League.
-Criswell did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Criswell was assigned to the Double-A Rocket City Trash Pandas at the beginning of the 2021 minor league season.
-Criswell made 12 starts for Double-A Rocket City, going 6–4 with a 3.71 ERA and 85 strikeouts.
+He made 12 starts for Double-A Rocket City, going 6–4 with a 3.71 ERA and 85 strikeouts.
 On July 31, Criswell was promoted to the Triple-A Salt Lake Bees.
 After going 2–1 with a 3.98 ERA and 27 strikeouts through four starts, on August 27, the Angels selected Criswell's contract.
 He made his debut the same night, giving up three runs in 1 1/3 innings pitched.
 He was optioned back to Salt Lake the next day.

 On April 7, 2022, Criswell was placed on the 10-day injured list with a right shoulder strain and was moved to the 60-day injured list the next day to make room on the 40-man roster for Kyle Tyler.